-During their push toward the Gibraltar of the East, Japanese divisions were instructed not to take prisoners, as it would slow down the advance upon their target, and place pressure on the logistical aspects of the invading forces.
+During their push toward the Gibraltar of the East, Japanese divisions were instructed not to take prisoners, as it would slow down the advance upon their target and place unnecessary pressure on advancing forces.

-Hundreds of wounded were murdered and countless civilians who were believed to have helped the allies were also callously killed.
-From reports at the time, it was claimed that Australian prisoners and civilians were doused in petrol and set ablaze – these claims paint harrowing similarities to their occupation of Manchuria and the rape of Nanjing.
+Hundreds of wounded were murdered and countless civilians who were believed to have helped the allies were also killed.
+Contemporary reports claimed that Australian prisoners and civilians were doused in petrol and set ablaze – these claims paint harrowing similarities to the Japanese occupation of Manchuria and the Rape of Nanjing.

-Japan’s relentless advance was met with complete disbelief by the British command, who viewed them with the same contempt we so commonly see toward non-whites and colonial insurrections at the time.
-Britain did not see Japan as a significant threat to its empire or holdings, one that stretched across the globe and upon which the sun never set.
+Japan’s relentless advance was met with complete disbelief by the British command.
+Japan was not viewed as a significant threat to its empire or holdings, one that stretched across the globe and upon which the sun never set.
 This arrogance, in response to the actions of supposed smaller nations, or powers deemed inferior, had led to disastrous defeats in the past for Britain.

 Singapore’s governor, Sir Shenton Thomas, reflected the mood and culture within the British command when he is alleged to have said: “Well, I suppose you’ll shove the little men off.”

-It was this complacency, lack of planning and incompetency that led to the fall of Singapore.
-The fine-tuned, highly disciplined Japanese Imperial Army was rampaging throughout South-East Asia and the Pacific, and was soon to land upon the shores of Singapore Island.
+This complacency, lack of planning and incompetency partly led to the fall of Singapore.
+The well trained, highly disciplined Imperial Japanese Army was rampaging throughout South-East Asia and the Pacific, and was soon to land upon the shores of Singapore Island.
 Initial intelligence had Britain believe any invasion of Singapore would come by sea – despite land forces encroaching upon the Malaya colony – and as such, defences were altered to cater for such an attack.

 A State of Disbelief